 8. Medical Scribe

-A healthcare professional that records patient interactions in real time, including during examinations, is known as a medical scribe.
+A healthcare professional who records patient interactions in real time, including during examinations, is known as a medical scribe.
 They assist in managing patient paperwork and administrative duties while working under a doctor’s supervision.
 They work in academic institutions, hospitals, and contract research organizations.

 There are several certifications and courses available for pursuing a career as a Medical Scribe, including the Certified Medical Scribe Specialist (CMSS) and the Certified Medical Scribe Professional (CMSP), which include training in medical terminology, EHR navigation, and HIPAA compliance.